-Preserved members may be able to transfer their benefits to another Section within the RPS or to a different pension scheme outside of the RPS.
+Preserved members may be able to transfer their benefits to another Section within the RPS, or to a different pension scheme outside the RPS.
 A transfer-out would include the value of your BRASS account (if applicable) up to the date of transfer.
-Alternatively you can transfer-out your BRASS funds only.